dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 ## What we'll cover

 We'll focus on using React Router 4 for the browser.
-We'll cover just ten important concepts:
+We'll cover the very important concepts listed below:

 * Basic Routing
-* Nested Routing
+* Nested Routing and URL Parameters
 * Route Protection and Authentication
-* URL Parameters
 * Link Component Customization
-* Route Configuration
-* Transitions
-* Handling Non-existent Pages
+* Handling Non-existent Routes
 * SideBar Rendering